Gkhadharbee/AWS_Projects/README.md

    </body>
    </html>
    ```
-   g.
+   f.
 After pasting the content, save the file by pressing 'Esc'
    to exit insert mode and then entering ':w' to save.
 Finally,
    start a Python HTTP server on port 8000 to deploy your
    application on the private instance: